SimpleSurveyProject/SimpleSurvey-Documentation/use-case-sharesSurvey.md

 ## Activity Diagram

-If you want to take a look at our activity diagram then check out this link: shorturl.at/dtxyQ
+If you want to take a look at our activity diagram then check out this link: [CLICK HERE](http://shorturl.at/dtxyQ)

 ## Alternative Flows